 6. Monitoring Skills

 Monitoring the progress of work and equipment is essential for identifying issues and making timely improvements.
 Mechanical fitters who proactively assess and adjust their tasks contribute to smoother operations.
 This is particularly important when adhering to safety regulations and ensuring that maintenance fitters perform their roles efficiently.
-Furthermore, those in school-based apprenticeship programs should be keen on monitoring the average salary trends in the industry to gauge their future prospects.
+Furthermore, those in school-based apprenticeship programs should be keen on monitoring the average salary trends in the industry to gauge their prospects.

 7. Effective Communication